shane5ul/pyReSpect-time/README.md

 ## History

 The code is based on the Matlab program [ReSpect](https://www.mathworks.com/matlabcentral/fileexchange/40458-respect), which extract the continuous and discrete relaxation spectra from frequency data, G*(w).

+### Major Upgrade: March 2019
++ added ability to infer plateau modulus G0; modified all python routines and inp.dat
++ use a Bayesian formulation to infer uncertainty

 ### Major Upgrade: December 2018